TJHeuvel/rival-doc/Tutorial/tutorial-jumppad.md

 Then, add a cube to the Subscene with the following components:
 * a box PhysicsShape with a "Raise Trigger Events" collision response
 * a `JumpPad`, with its `JumpForce` set to (0, 20f, 0) for example
-* a `DynamicBufferTriggerEventAuthoring` (this component is from the downloaded files at the top of this page)
+* a `StatefulTriggerEventBufferAuthoring` (this component is from the downloaded files at the top of this page)

 Now let's create our `JumpPadSystem`.
 See comments in code for explanations:
 ```cs